Why Shade Matters at Citizens Bank Park

 The ballpark sits in an interesting area of Philadelphia with various restaurants and attractions within walking distance.
 If you arrive early, grab lunch at a nearby restaurant and enjoy Philadelphia's character before heading into the stadium.

 Use The Shadium's real-time shade tracking to confirm specific seat shade status before purchasing.
-Citizens Bank Park's consistent northeast orientation creates predictable patterns, but confirmation ensures you pick the optimally shaded seat for your exact game date and start time.
+Citizens Bank Park's consistent north-northeast orientation creates predictable patterns, but confirmation ensures you pick the optimally shaded seat for your exact game date and start time.